Denisss90/folder1/README.md

-# Hello world from git repo
+# Hello world from git repo from local
 Some text
 add one more lin